-Dynjandi, or Fjallfoss as it is often called, cascades some 99 meters - looking exactly like a beautiful bridal veil - on top it is 30 meters wide and widens up to 60 meters at the bottom.
+Dynjandi, or Fjallfoss as it is often called, cascades some 99-100 meters, looking exactly like a beautiful bridal veil.
+On top, it is 30 meters wide and widens up to 60 meters at the bottom.

 There are 6 other waterfalls below Dynjandi, which one passes on the way up to the biggest waterfall.
 It is quite a scenic route with an elevation of some 200 meters up to the biggest waterfall.